Do you have employees that are critical to the success of your team?

 In other scenarios, providing your team with development opportunities may require that your employee gains experience by working on a different project team or across a different part of the organization.
 Therefore, as the leader, you have to be open to sharing your employees with the enterprise organization to allow the employee to develop the skills necessary to grow.

 Building the right relationships in an organization is instrumental in an employee's professional development.
 Helping your employees to build the right connections and network will help them gain access to resources for development.
 Expose your talented employees to critical leaders in the organization so that the organization understands and recognizes the value the employee provides to the organization.
 Discuss with your senior leadership team how this employee could be an asset to this team or any other team.

 With today’s labor shortage, having a strategy for talent is pivotal to the success of your business.
 Leaders who focus on developing their employees will have a pipeline of talented resources to fill positions internally, while their competitors who don’t focus on development will always have to go-to-market.

 It takes at least three months for a new hire to start to show value in your organization.
 The first month requires them to understand your business and organizational culture.
 Then the next two to three months focuses on having an impact.

 Wouldn’t it be easier to develop your existing employees to assume critical roles in your organization?
 The development provides opportunities for valued employees to gain the right leadership skills and provides you with a critical bench to fill open roles in your organization.
 Enroll employees in your management development program.
-Have employees complete an Everything DiSC® personality profile so that they can understand their own DiSC personality style and the impact they have on other DiSC personality styles.
-Recommend employees to attend management training session to gain foundational skills in managing others.
+Have employees complete an Everything DiSC® personality profile so that they can understand their own DiSC personality type and the impact they have on other DiSC personality types.
+Recommend employees to attend a management training session to gain foundational skills in managing others.